-The Latics hard work to find the opener was almost undone within a matter of seconds as McCarthy's clearance rebounded off Morgan Schneiderlin and went cannoning towards Ali Al-Habsi's goal, but the Oman stopper recovered to tip wide.
+The Latics’ hard work to find the opener was almost undone within a matter of seconds as James McCarthy's clearance rebounded off Schneiderlin and towards Ali Al-Habsi's goal, but the Oman stop-stopper recovered to tip wide.

 The second half started much like the first - in a cagey manner - as Southampton plotted a way back into the game.

-Pochettino threw on both Steven Davis and Adam Lallana early in the second half as he sought to gain some possession of the ball back, with Wigan all of a sudden starting to go onto the back foot and defend deeper.
+Pochettino threw on both Steven Davis and Adam Lallana early on as he sought to gain a foothold in the game, with Wigan being pushed deeper.
+And they were duly punished.

-They were duly punished.
-Mid-way through the second-half Cork found himself in space and picked out a delightful cross which Jay Rodriguez flicked on for Lambert, who snuck in behind the defense to head home past a despairing Al Habsi.
+Jack Cork found himself in space and picked out a delightful cross which Jay Rodriguez flicked on for Lambert, who snuck in behind the defence to head home past a despairing Al-Habsi.

-Southampton continued to up the ante, with the Latics keen to exploit the visitors on the counter, but Lallana struck the post after hesitancy in the Wigan backline, before Luke Shaw's dizzying run and cross teed up Lambert at the far post who went for the spectacular volley, but could only guide his shot wide.
+Southampton continued to up the ante, and Lallana struck the post after hesitancy in the Wigan backline, before Luke Shaw's dizzying run and cross teed up Lambert, but could only guide his volley wide.

-Rodriguez escaped down the left-hand side and waited for a willing runner in the center - Schneiderlin obliged as he met the low cross and tapped home beyond a statuesque Al-Habsi to send the Saints fans behind the goal into raptures.
+The visitors had the momentum and took full advantage, and stole what looked to be a winner with just five minutes left when Rodriguez escaped down the left-hand side and found a lurking Schneiderlin to met the low cross and tap home beyond a statuesque Al-Habsi to send the Saints fans behind the goal into raptures.